bmcgauley/AI_PROJECT_MANAGEMENT/TASK.md

   - [x] Enhance agent routing system to fix default-to-Project-Manager issue
   - [x] Validate thought streaming improvements
   - [x] Remove monolithic implementation and use modular architecture
-  - [ ] Document Crew.ai migration process
+  - [x] Document Crew.ai migration process

+- [ ] Fix the issue where VS Codes MCPs are on the same mcp network as the agent swarm causing user conflicts between the IDE and the final product (conflict).
+Specifically with file system and context7.

 ### Pending
-- [ ] Add error recovery mechanisms for agent failures
+- [x] Add error recovery mechanisms for agent failures
 - [ ] Implement better agent thought visualization in UI
 - [ ] Set up monitoring for agent states
 - [ ] Create deployment documentation for Crew.ai version